rmcclosk/thesis/reading/notes.md

 infectiousness doesn't play a role in the heterosexual UK epidemic (Figure 4).
 * Estimated the shape parameter of a Pareto degree distribution as 2.1.

+**[@volz2012simple]**

+* Modelling shows that viruses from acute/early infections cluster at higher rates even when there is no elevated transmission risk during acute infection.
+* This might just be because of the use of a distance cutoff for clustering.
+Acute infections = shorter branches = more clustering.

+**[@volz2013viral]**

+* TODO

 # ERGMs

 **[@robins2007introduction]**